HDest-Community/Personal-Shield-Generator/README.md

 ### Notes
 ---
-- The Personal Shield Generator can only be found in backpacks.
+- The Personal Shield Generator can be found both in the wild and in backpacks.
 - Loadout code is `psg`.

 ### Mechanics